bio-phys/BioEM/README.md

 * (Optional) Write the posterior probabilities as a function of the orientations (key word: WRITE_PROB_ANGLES in InputFile, see [documentation](http://bioem.readthedocs.io/en/latest/index.html#std:inpar-WRITE_PROB_ANGLES)).

 ### Tutorial

-A directory with example EM particles, models, and input files are provided in the Tutorial_BioEM directory.
+A directory with example EM particles, models, and input files are provided in the Tutorial_BioEM directory of the [BioEM-tutorials subproject](https://github.com/bio-phys/BioEM-tutorials).
 The tutorial is described in [section 4 of the BioEM documentation](http://bioem.readthedocs.io/en/latest/index.html#tutorial).